UMASS LOWELL SWEEPS WEEKEND SERIES AT MINNESOTA STATE WITH 4-1 WIN

-Sophomore forward Derek Arnold had two goals and an assist for the River Hawks
+Sophomore forward Derek Arnold posts two goals and assist for River Hawks

 MANKATO, Minn. - Sophomore Derek Arnold (Foxboro, Mass.) scored two goals, including a pivotal third period tally, to help UMass Lowell hockey complete a weekend sweep of Minnesota State, 4-1, on Saturday night in Mankato, MN.